blog-banner

 Source: Canva

-We all have horrible visuals in mind of stalactite-like ceilings, like those found in the 1970s, traditional stucco bungalows.
-Both impractical and outdated, these rather exaggerated examples have contributed to the bad reputation of stucco when used inside homes.
-However, it is possible to create interesting finishes with this product, like when opting for softer textures inspired by homes in the southern parts of the United States or in the Greek islands!
-So, think of Mediterranean architecture as a definitive feature!
-See in the example above how stucco fits perfectly in a decor that is far from old-fashion.
+However, it is indeed possible to create interesting finishes with this product, opting for softer textures inspired by homes in the southern United States or the Greek islands!
+See in the example below how stucco can adapt beautifully to a décor that is far from being tacky.

-To do so, you will need a decorative stucco coating intended for interior use.
-The granular effect of the decorative interior stucco is finer than the exterior stucco.
+You will need a decorative stucco coating designed for indoor use.
+The grainy effect of interior decorative stucco is finer than exterior stucco.

 You will need:

-Apply the first layer, while ensuring it is not too thick.
-Use a scraper to apply the stucco on a wall, and use the trowel to spread it out.
-Decorative stucco dries faster than outdoor stucco, between one and two hours.
-Repeat the above-mentioned steps for the second coat, and there you have it, a decorative, interior stucco wall!
+Apply a first layer, ensuring it is not too thick.
+Use the scraper to take the stucco and apply it to the wall, and use the finishing trowel to spread it.
+Decorative stucco dries faster than exterior stucco, typically between one and two hours.
+Apply another layer following the same process, and you'll have an interior decorative stucco wall!

 Get 3 free quotes for your project!